-I consider myself lucky enough to have cruised on some of the most beautiful Luxury Cruise Ships and visited many stunning locations around the world.
-Quite simply I love cruising – it is great for most of the time, that goes for guests too, but there are those who just have the knack of getting under the skin of other passengers.
+We consider ourselves lucky enough to have cruised on some of the most beautiful Luxury Cruise Ships and visited many stunning locations around the world.
+Quite simply we both love cruising – it is great for most of the time, that goes for guests too, but there are those who just have the knack of getting under the skin of other passengers.
 The following may help you avoid falling into this group of unpopular guests.

 Almost guaranteed to make you unpopular is smoking on your cruise.
 Why smokers think that it is acceptable to pollute the air we breathe is still beyond me.
 For some reason they don’t realise the displeasure it causes others, or maybe they just don’t care.
 Many cruise lines now restrict where you can smoke and many have banned smoking in suites, restaurants and most public areas.
 Some even provide “smoking rooms” or restricted areas on the ship where you can smoke.
 A few cruise lines still allow smoking on balconies or verandahs which needs to change.
 I recently experienced a suite adjacent to a chain smoker who seemed to spend every minute of the day on the balcony puffing away.
 This has to be your worst nightmare as you cannot use your balcony without having to participate in passive smoking.
 The balcony then becomes an expensive facility that you can’t use.